SyedaHinaShah/RNA-Seq-Analysis-of-Drosophila-/README.md

 # Ensure that SampleInfo_Drosophila is a data frame with 7 observations (samples)
 str(SampleInfo_Drosophila)

-# Ensure the SampleName column matches the column names of counts_Drosophila
-# If needed, set the column names of counts_Drosophila to match the SampleName column from SampleInfo_Drosophila
 colnames(counts_Drosophila) <- SampleInfo_Drosophila$SampleName

 # Create a DESeqDataSet